talwrii/awesome-android-keyboard-remote-control/README.md

 I used the Rii dual use keyboard to connect to android phone with bluetooth.

 ## Remote control function

-There is an app to intercept key presses from a specific keyboard device and perform commands based on that.
+They [Keyboard mapper app](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper) can intercept key presses from a specific keyboard device and perform actions, including creating other key events or running Tasker commands.

 ## Performing arbitrary actions
-This can call task functions
+[Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) is a graphical programming language for android that can be used to perform arbitrary actions and provides a number of convenient options.

 ## Troubleshooting
 I have had this app not working for some devices (specifically TCL devices).
 I have had success with SAMSUNG devices so far.

-## Serverless connection to the internet
+## Serverless internet actions
 I have had success with use google sheets to trigger events.